-- Develop new services, programs, or offerings - Take advantage of opportunities, including expansion of the business - Respond to competitive pressures growth of the business and may use our available revolving line of credit facility and other financing alternatives, if necessary, for these expenditures.
-Our existing lending arrangement expires on March 31, 2018 and we expect to regularly renew our lending agreement to maintain the availability of this credit facility.
+- · Develop new services, programs, or offerings - Take advantage of opportunities, including expansion of the business - Respond to competitive pressures

+Going forward, we will continue to incur costs necessary for the day-to-day operation and potential growth of the business and may use our available revolving line of credit facility and other financing alternatives, if necessary, for these expenditures.
+Our existing lending arrangement expires on March 31, 2019 and we expect to regularly renew our lending agreement to maintain the availability of this credit facility.
 Additional potential sources of liquidity available to us include factoring receivables, issuance of additional equity, or issuance of debt from public or private sources.
 If necessary, we will evaluate all of these options and select one or more of them depending on overall capital needs and the associated cost of capital.